 Compassionate Communication Series

 Our Compassionate Communication Training Series is based on the approach created by psychologist and mediator Marshall Rosenberg.
-The series currently consists of eight courses.
+The series currently consists of nine courses.
 Upon completion of the Introduction course, participants may then take any or all of the other offerings.

 Introduction to Compassionate Communication